I have been a writer for well over half a century and a teacher of writing for almost as long.

 MFA in Writing, Vermont College of Fine Arts

 From 1980 through 2017, I worked as a tutor in writing and the social sciences at Norwich University in Northfield, VT.
-I continue to teach in the Department of English and Communications at Norwich, as I have done since 1987.
-(I have also taught English and Humanities courses at the Community College of Vermont.)
+Between 1987 and 2020, I was an assistant professor (adjunct) in the Department of English and Communications at Norwich, where I continue to teach (online) in the College of Graduate and Continuing Studies.
+I have also taught English and Humanities courses at the Community College of Vermont.)
 In these pages, I hope to share some of what I have learned about the twin crafts of writing and teaching about writing–and some other interests and (pre)occupations.

 Please use Email to communicate directly with me.
 I will try to answer promptly, but be aware that I might take up your comment or question in my blog instead of sending a detailed reply.